-CURRENT YEAR FINDINGS

-FINDING: 2015-001 LIMITED SEGREGATION OF DUTIES

-Condition: There is an absence of appropriate segregation of duties consistent with appropriate control objectives due to a limited number of employees.

-Criteria: The basic premise is that no one person should have access to both physical assets and the related accounting records or to all phases of a transaction.
-The lack of such controls could result in the occurrence of a material error or fraud in relation to the financial statements not being detected by management.

-Cause: The City has assigned duties to staff based on a cost-benefit relationship to the City and the practicality of the level of staffing the City maintains.

-Effect: The lack of adequate segregation of duties could adversely affect the City's ability to initiate, record, process and report financial data consistent with the assertions of management in the financial statements.

-Recommendation: The City should continue to monitor and evaluate the job responsibilities assigned to staff to determine whether there is an unacceptable risk.
+- FINDING: 2016-001 LIMITED SEGREGATION OF DUTIES - Condition: There is an absence of appropriate segregation of duties consistent with appropriate control objectives due to a limited number of employees. - Criteria: The basic premise is that no one person should have access to both physical assets and the related accounting records or to all phases of a transaction.
+The lack of such controls could result in the occurrence of a material error or fraud in relation to the financial statements not being detected by management. - Cause: The City has assigned duties to staff based on a cost-benefit relationship to the City and the practicality of the level of staffing the City maintains. - Effect: The lack of adequate segregation of duties could adversely affect the City's ability to initiate, record, process and report financial data consistent with the assertions of management in the financial statements. - Recommendation: The City should continue to monitor and evaluate the job responsibilities assigned to staff to determine whether there is an unacceptable risk.

-MANAGEMENT'S RESPONSE
+CORRECTIVE ACTION PLAN (CAP):

+Explanation of Disagreement with Audit Finding: None

+Actions Planned in Response to Finding: